Get ready as two of our state’s four major pro sports teams suit up once again.

 The Red Wings are in a much better place.
 GM Steve Yzerman steered his team to a winning record in 2024.

-While the Wings missed the playoffs for the eighth straight season on a tiebreaker to Washington, here’s the good news: they’ve taken small steps forward every year since they bottom out in 2020.
+While the Wings missed the playoffs for the eighth straight season on a tiebreaker to Washington, here’s the good news: they’ve taken small steps forward every year since they bottomed out in 2020.

 As for this year, team defense should be the No. 1 priority.
 Top line defenseman Moritz Seider signed a seven-year contract extension in September.